evilUrge/shellgems/content/posts/how-to-deploy-firebase-functions-app-with-any-ci.md

 date: 1534636800
 cover: "JenkinsFirebase.png"
 draft: false
+description: How to use your CI and deploy to Firebase.
 ---
 Update #1 08.10.18 – Forgot about all I just said; here is an amazing simple way
 ===